Treasures of the Deep

 On a rocky shore in northern Portugal, researchers from the University of Porto have been busy collecting heaps of brown seaweed.
 Their purpose?
 To explore the bioactivity of the Actinobacteria found within it.

 Actinobacteria, a phylum of Gram-positive bacteria, are ubiquitous in soil, freshwater and marine environments, and are clinically used for many antibiotics, as well as anticancer and anti-inflammatory agents.
-In fact, more than half of the 20,000 microbe-derived drug candidates stem from the terrestrial species of the bacteria.
+In fact, more than half of the 20,000 microbe-derived drug candidates in development stem from the terrestrial species of the bacteria.
 But aquatic Actinobacteria haven’t received as much attention.